Bohdat/cryptocurrency_icons/README.md

 # Cryptocurrency icons

+Icons for the most popular cryptocurrencies

 ## About icons

-Over 100 resized icons for the most popular cryptocurrencies
+Over 130 resized icons for the most popular cryptocurrencies

 Adopted for using with material design